s2technologies/testspace.test.ci/README.md

 py.test generate-results.py --junitxml=results.xml -v --tb=no
 </pre>

-The Testspace branch(space) content will be pushed from via [manual trigger](https://github.com/s2technologies/testspace/wiki/Setup-for-Integration-Testing#manually-triggering-tests-c9-or-local-environment) to the `other` branches to execute their specific CI tests.
+The Testspace branch(space) content will be pushed via a [manual trigger](https://github.com/s2technologies/testspace/wiki/Setup-for-Integration-Testing#manually-triggering-tests-c9-or-local-environment) to the `other` branches to execute their specific CI tests.

 ### Standalone